ultimatecoder/cpython/Doc/tutorial/classes.rst

 the class: ``"A simple example class"``.

 Class *instantiation* uses function notation.
-Just pretend that the class object is a parameterless function that returns a new instance of the class.
+Just pretend that the class object is a parameter-less function that returns a new instance of the class.
 For example (assuming the above class)::

    x = MyClass()